-The Plan Trustee will make distributions to holders of Allowed Claims on the Effective Date or as soon as practicable thereafter, while maintaining sufficient funds to pay in full, or a Pro Rata Share (as appropriate), on account of any claims then subject to an objection.
-To the extent that the Noteholder Litigation and/or objections to the allowance of other Claims are not resolved by the Debtors prior to the Effective Date, the Plan Trustee will litigate or settle such objections.
-The Plan Trustee may settle an Unresolved Claim without Court approval with one limitation: Any settlement of a Noteholder Claim that entails any portion thereof being an Allowed Class 1 Claim will require entry of an Order after notice and a hearing.
+The Plan Trustee will make distributions to holders of Allowed Claims on the Initial Distribution Date or as soon as practicable thereafter, while maintaining sufficient funds to pay in full, or a Pro Rata Share (as appropriate), on account of any claims then subject to an objection.
+The Plan Trustee may settle Unresolved Claims; approval by the Bankruptcy Court will only be required if the Claim was asserted for \$100,000 or more.